Machine Unlearning: A Comprehensive Survey: Domain-Centric Machine Unlearning

 \subsection{Federated Unlearning}

-Federated learning \cite{McMahanMRA16, mcmahan2017communication} is first proposed to protect the participating users' privacy during a machine learning training process in distributed situations.
-All participants will only upload their locally trained model parameters instead of their sensitive local data to the server for the model training.
-Therefore, in a federated learning scenario, the limited access to the dataset will become a unique challenge to implement unlearning.
+FL was initially introduced to protect the privacy of participating clients during the machine learning training process in distributed settings.
+All participants will only upload their locally trained model parameters instead of their sensitive local data to the FL server during model training processes \citep{McMahanMRA16}.
+Therefore, in a federated learning scenario, limited access to the dataset will become a unique challenge when implementing unlearning.
+According to the unlearning target of a whole client's contribution or samples' contribution, we can roughly divide existing unlearning studies into two categories: client-level and sample-level federated unlearning.
+Since the client-level unlearning is usually operated in the server side and the sample-level unlearning usually needs the clients' participation, we can also call them server-side and client-side federated unlearning, as shown in \Cref{fig:fedunl}.

-Since the local data cannot be uploaded to the FL server side, most federated unlearning methods tried to unlearn a certain client's influence from the trained model by storing and estimating the contribution of uploaded parameters.
-In this situation, they can implement federated unlearning without interacting with the client.
-The two representative methods are \cite{liu2021federaser, wu2022federated}. \citeauthor{liu2021federaser} \cite{liu2021federaser} proposed FedEraser to sanitize the contribution of a federated client on the global federated learning model.
-In particular, during the FL global training process, the FL-Server maintains the updates of the clients at each routine iteration and the index of the related round to calibrate the retrained updates.
-Based on these operations, they reconstructed the unlearned global model instead of retraining a new model from scratch.
+\textbf{Client-level (Server-side) Federated Unlearning.} Since the local data cannot be uploaded to the federated learning (FL) server side, most federated unlearning methods try to erase a certain client's contribution from the trained model by storing and estimating the contribution of uploaded parameters.
+In this situation, they can implement federated unlearning without interacting with the client, shown as the server-side federated unlearning in Fig. \ref{fig:fedunl} (a).
+The two representative methods are \cite{liu2021federaser, wu2022federated}. \citeauthor{liu2021federaser} \cite{liu2021federaser} proposed ``FedEraser'' to sanitize the impact of a FL client on the global FL model.
+In particular, during FL training process, the FL-Server maintains the updates of the clients at each routine iteration and the index of the related round to calibrate the retrained updates.
+Based on these operations, they reconstructed the unlearned FL model instead of retraining a new model from scratch.
 However, FedEraser can only unlearn one client's data, which means it must unlearn all the contributions of this specific client's data.
-It is unsuitable for a client who wants to unlearn a small piece of his data. \citeauthor{wu2022federated} \cite{wu2022federated} tried to unlearn a client's influence from the federated global model by removing the historical updates from the global model.
+It is unsuitable for a client who wants to unlearn a small piece of his data.
+Study \cite{wu2022federated} tried to erase a client's influence from the FL model by removing the historical updates from the global model.
 They implemented federated unlearning by using knowledge distillation to restore the contribution of clients' models, which does not need to rely on clients' participation and any data restriction.